UniversalDependencies/docs/workgroups/enhanced.md

 # Working Group on Enhanced Dependencies

-Proposals by marie candito, following (Candito, Perrier, Guillaume, Seddah, depling 2017) proposals.
+Proposals following (Candito, Perrier, Guillaume, Seddah, depling 2017).
 (Any comments / other proposals are welcome, I don't know if this is the path UD people want to take.
 How we can proceed to make decisions?)

 * [Additional cases of enhanced edges](#additional-cases-of-enhanced-edges)